-Ooooooooh.
 Did you hear that?
 It was the sound of terror as it shivered down the spines of countless sales people nationwide.
-The very mention of the term can frighten even the most courageous of the daring souls involved in sales.
+The very mention of the term cold calling can frighten even the most courageous of the daring souls involved in sales.

-Whatever you do, be kind to whoever answers the phone and any gatekeepers you bump into along the way.
-A bit of friendliness early on is not only kind, but it can also benefit you later in the sales process.
+Whatever you do, be kind to whoever answers the phone, as well as any gatekeepers you bump into along the way.
+A bit of friendliness early on is not only thoughtful, but it can also benefit you later in the sales process.
 A simple but sincere “Can you point me in the right direction?” or “Do you know who I would talk to about this?” can get your foot in a door that may otherwise be permanently closed to you.

 The best salespeople in the world know not to take rejection personally, and this is especially true when cold-calling.
 Will you hear “no” a lot?
 Yes.
 (Except that time.)
 Embrace the fact that rejection is just part of the gig and that, to paraphrase Babe Ruth, each strike out brings you closer to the next home run.

 Short-term goals can help keep motivations high.
-For example, “In 20 more calls, I can enjoy this delicious tic tac,” or, “If I stay in my seat until I finish this list, I can take a lap around the office before I start the next page.”
+For example, “In 20 more calls, I can enjoy this delicious Tic Tac,” or, “If I stay in my seat until I finish this list, I can take a lap around the office before I start the next page.”
 Come up with small ways to keep you in your seat and in the zone for extended periods of time.

 Harness The Power Of Knowledge Sharing With Digital Transformation